The Endogenous Grid Method for Epstein-Zin Preferences: Model

 \end{definition}The state $z$ follows an AR(1) process with transition probabilities $\pi_{k\ell} = \Pr(z' = z_\ell \mid z = z_k)$, so the expectation $\mathbb{E}_{z'|z}$ is taken over next-period states conditional on the current state.
-The parameter $\rho$ governs the elasticity of intertemporal substitution ($\text{EIS} = 1/\rho$), while $\gamma$ governs risk aversion.\footnote{We follow the original \citet{epstein1989substitution} parameterization.
+The parameter $\rho$ governs the elasticity of intertemporal substitution ($\text{EIS} = 1/\rho$), while $\gamma$ governs risk aversion.\footnote{This paper follows the original \citet{epstein1989substitution} parameterization.
 An alternative convention, common in the asset pricing literature (e.g., \citet{bansalyaron2004}), defines the \acrshort{eis} directly as $\psi = 1/\rho$ and writes the recursion with $\psi$ in place of $1/\rho$.
-The auxiliary parameter is then $\theta = (1 -\gamma)/(1 -1/\psi)$, which equals our $(1 -\gamma)/(1 -\rho)$.} When $\rho = \gamma$, preferences collapse to standard \acrshort{crra} expected utility.
+The auxiliary parameter is then $\theta = (1 -\gamma)/(1 -1/\psi)$, which equals $(1 -\gamma)/(1 -\rho)$ in the present notation.} When $\rho = \gamma$, preferences collapse to standard constant relative risk aversion (\acrshort{crra}) expected utility.

-We assume $\rho \neq 1$ and $\gamma \neq 1$ for the power transformation developed below; the limiting cases use logarithmic transformations but the method is otherwise analogous.
-For the infinite-horizon problem, standard conditions ensure the value function is well-defined and the consumption policy converges.\footnote{See \citet{epstein1989substitution} for existence and uniqueness conditions.
-With $\theta = (1 -\gamma)/(1 -\rho)$, a sufficient condition is $\beta R^\theta < 1$.
-When $\theta < 0$ (as in our calibration with $\gamma > 1 > \rho$), this becomes $\beta < R^{|\theta|}$, which holds for typical parameterizations.
-The recursion also requires $V > 0$; this follows by induction from the terminal condition whenever consumption remains strictly positive.}